mrchengxin/keep-koding-alive/README.md

 > Koding.com is an online IDE for coding.
 Every free account owns a t2.micro EC2 instance.
 > It also provides a fully accessible Ubuntu terminal.
 In theory, we can do anything on it.
-> **But instance of free account will be shutdown if online IDE is not active.**
+> **But instance of free account will be shutdown after 1 hour if online IDE is not active.**

-This project do flowing things:
+Supports:
-* set up a shdowsocks server on Koding-vps
+* set up a shdowsocks server on Koding-instance
 * keep instance of free account always on

 ##How